tanc7/EasyPeasey/README.md

         6. Ruby might also require no-encoding
             a.
 Confirmed.
 Ruby Command Shell opens only without any encoding.
 However, not recommended to be used
             >[*] XX.XXX.XXX.XXX - Command shell session 1 closed.
 Reason: Died from EOFError
+        7. Java payloads CAN BE ENCODED and EXECUTED "java -jar file.jar"